What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 Sveti Jakov Beach in Dubrovnik, Croatia

-Rather than sand, the beaches in Dubrovnik are pebble or rocky platforms (which are perfect for jumping right in).
-Some beaches have on-site cafes, while others are tucked away in secluded coves.
+Rather than sand, the beaches in Dubrovnik are pebble or rocky platforms.
+Some have on-site cafes, while others are tucked away in secluded coves.

-In fact, one of the cool things to do in Dubrovnik Old Town is to swim right outside the city walls.
-To find this beach, walk toward the lighthouse in the Old Harbor – and continue along the outer wall to the concrete platform with steps and ladders to get in (and out) of the water.
+In fact, a cool thing to do in Dubrovnik Old Town is to swim right outside the city walls.
+To find this spot, walk toward the lighthouse in the Old Harbor.

 Read our complete guide to Dubrovnik Beaches for all the details – then grab your towel and find an ideal spot along the Adriatic coastline!